juji-io/site/blog/case-study-product-insights-from-a-customer-service-chatbot.md

 Through the interaction, Johnny was also able to learn what features users care about the most as well as their needs and pain points.
 For example, teachers' questions, such as "*how can I view my students' results"* and "*how do I check my students' learning progress" ,* enabled the product team to learn user feedback and improve the reporting functions of Activity Studio to make the service truly customer centric.

-"*Activity Studio has been evolving rapidly and has been improved constantly due to the fast customer feedback gathered by Johnny.
-Without the chatbot, I could not think of a more natural and better way for us to engage with our users and collect their precious feedback to improve our service so quickly*."  stated by Tracy Chi, who is the Senior Director in charge of the development of Activity Studio.
+"*Activity Studio has been evolving rapidly and improved constantly due to the fast customer feedback gathered by Johnny.
+Without the chatbot, I could not think of a more natural and better way for us to engage with our users and collect their feedback to improve our service so quickly*."  stated by Tracy Chi, who is the Senior Director in charge of the development of Activity Studio.

 ## A Natural Channel for Introducing Product Features